geeksforsocialchange/PlaceCal/README.md

 * Access code docs through your local filesystem, and update with `bundle exec rails yard`

 To set up your own server, take a look at `INSTALL.md`.

+## Testing

+All PlaceCal tests are written in minitest.
+Before running tests make sure you dev environment has all the migrations run and then run `rails db:test:prepare` which will load the schema into the test database.

+Running unit tests is as simple as `rails test` for all tests, `rails test test/models/user.rb` to run every test in one test file and `rails test test/models/user.rb:123` to run only ONE test.

+System tests are where the application is started and connected to a 'headless' browser that is then used to verify functionality.
+This is employed as it allows us to verify our javascript is behaving.
+When running the unit tests these systems tests are NOT run as they can take a lot of time and use a large amount of RAM.
+To run system tests invoke `rails test:system`.
+It has the same options as the unit tests above.

+When pushing to a branch on github all tests are run (unit and system).
+This is configured [here](.github/workflows/test.yml).
+You are not allowed to merge a branch (onto main or production) without a passing test suite.

 ## Contributing